-Diane Puccetti, MD, Carson’s UW Health pediatric hematologist/oncologist, said at this point, the medical and neurosurgical teams had a better sense of how to proceed, which they discussed in depth with Carson’s family
+Diane Puccetti, MD, a UW Health pediatric hematologist/oncologist who has since retired, said at this point, the medical and neurosurgical teams had a better sense of how to proceed, which they discussed in depth with Carson’s family.

 “Carson had a rough road ahead of him, but he has been incredibly strong throughout his journey,” she said.